20 Chic French Names You Should Know About

 If you want a head-turningly cool name with international appeal, looking at what’s hot with French parents is a great place to start.
 Many of the most popular French names are barely known in the States, or else they’re in style limbo.
 Imagining them on all those chic bébés might just make you see them in a new light.

 The most popular names in France include lyrical vintage gems and sleek modern favorites.
-Louise, Alice, Louis and Jules are classic names that were popular in the early twentieth century, slipped out of style and have now been revived.
-Meanwhile, short multinational names like Mia, Lina, Léo and Hugo have only taken off in the last thirty years, in France and many other European countries.
+Louise, Alice, Louis and Jules are classics that were popular in the early twentieth century, slipped out of style and have now been revived.
+Meanwhile, short multinational names like Mia, Anna, Léo and Lucas have only taken off in the last thirty years, in France and many other European countries.

 Other stand-outs in the Top 10 are angelic Gabriel and Raphaël for boys, and jewel names Jade and Ambre for girls.

 20 Cool French Names

 As well as the national name statistics, many cities and regions in France publish local name rankings too.
 My favorite is the most popular baby names in Paris — which includes every name given to 5 or more children in the capital.